dama-lab/multi-atlas-segmentation/README.md

 **Citation**

-We ask you to kindly cite the following papers when you used our code in your study.
+We ask you to kindly cite the following papers when you used our code in your study:

 Ma D, Holmes HE, Cardoso MJ, Modat M, Harrison IF, Powell NM, O'Callaghan J, Ismail O, Johnson RA, O’Neill MJ, Collins EC. **Study the longitudinal in vivo and cross-sectional ex vivo brain volume difference for disease progression and treatment effect on mouse model of tauopathy using automated MRI structural parcellation.** Frontiers in Neuroscience.
 2019;13:11. https://www.frontiersin.org/articles/10.3389/fnins.2019.00011